 Below is a great example of a case study post that went viral on a top blog:

-THE Backlinking Strategy That Works (SmartPassiveIncome): With over 425 comments, this post is a great example of a viral case study post.
+THE Backlinking Strategy That Works [Editor's note: Here is an updated version of that post] (SmartPassiveIncome): With over 425 comments, this post is a great example of a viral case study post.

 People love validation, and with a case study you get the process, and the results.